alcantarar/ASB_Tutorial/README.md

 # Pre-Meeting Setup
 This section is intended to take you through the steps required before the meeting.

+There are three things that you need to do BEFORE the tutorial.
+1. First you need to create a [Github](https://github.com/) account.
+Follow the instructions on their page to setup your account.
-The first program everyone will need is some version of Git.
+2. The first program everyone will need is some version of Git.
 Git is the version control software that allows you to see, track, and edit changes to code bases.
-The second program is either [MATLAB](https://www.mathworks.com/) or [Python](https://www.python.org/).
+3. The second program is either [MATLAB](https://www.mathworks.com/) or [Python](https://www.python.org/).
 We will be using these to run out example scripts.

 ## Installing Git
 This [website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) has more detailed install instructions for all 3 operating systems.